Shaving Cream Prints are Good Clean Fun…

 Embellish further, using Stickles or any other shiny media!

 Thank you for visiting The Graphics Fairy today!
-I hope you’ve enjoyed this exploration of the Shaving Cream Print technique!
+I hope you’ve enjoyed this exploration of this DIY Marbled Papers Technique and ideas.

 Visit me at Thicketworks, any time you want to walk on the weirder side of crafting!